emderrick/LEAP_sweeps/metagenomic.md

 module load python/3.7
 anvi-script-reformat-fasta K1_contigs.fa -o K1_contigs_fixed.fa -l 1000 --simplify-names
 ```
+Then rename it to get rid of fixed in title
 Then make a contigs database of each.
 This uses prodigal for gene calling.
 An example with K1

 ```bash